simplygenius/atmos/README.md

 ## Goals

 * The whole is greater than the sum of its parts.
 Assist in creating a cloud infrastructure _system_ rather than just discrete infrastructure components.
 Learning aws and terraform is a lot to bite off when getting started.
-It's much easier to start with a working system ,and learn incrementally as you go by making changes to it.
+It's much easier to start with a working system, and learn incrementally as you go by making changes to it.

 * The command line is king.
 Using a CLI to iterate on and manage core infrastructure has always been more effective for me, so I aim to make things as convenient and usable as possible from there.